-- Lift the front hood, and remove the prop rod from the striker bolt. - Place the prop rod in the holder clip. - Lower the hood, and release it just before it is closed.
-Do not allow the hood to slam closed. - Make sure the hood is securely latched prior to travel.
+To close the front hood: Lift the front hood, and remove the prop rod from the striker bolt.
+Place the prop rod in the holder clip.
+Lower the hood, and release it just before it is closed.
+Do not allow the hood to slam closed.
+Make sure the hood is securely latched prior to travel.